Furnace Repair in Phoenix Metro: Same-Day Heating Pros

 What to ask each pro you compare

-- ✓Will you run a combustion analysis and CO test before signing off?
+- ✓Will you run a combustion analysis (CO, CO2, O2, stack temp) and ambient CO test before signing off?

 - ✓If it turns out to be a flame sensor, what's the labor cost?
 (Don't accept a $400 'gas valve' upsell instead.)

-- ✓Can you check the venting and flue while you're here?
+- ✓Can you check the venting, flue, and combustion air openings while you're here?

 - ✓What's the diagnostic fee, and is it credited toward the repair?